-13.4 Funding agreements - authority powers
+13.3 Funding agreements - authority powers

-Schools seeking to enter into any funding agreement with a third party either supplying funding or supplying funding and taking part in the provision, must submit any such proposed agreement to the Director of Children's, Education & Early Help Services for comment.
+Schools seeking to enter into any funding agreement with a third party either supplying funding or supplying funding and taking part in the provision, must submit any such proposed agreement to the Director of Education for comment.
 Schools must give the Authority a minimum of 4 weeks response time in such consultation.